StoneT2000/AI-Seminar-Script-and-Resources/AI Seminar 2019 Script - Stone Tao.md

 Ok that's it, I will be sending out resources right now.
 I will also send them again at the end of the seminar after the questions so you guys don't need to scroll all the way to the middle to find it.

+I would like to first thank you guys for listening.
+I also want to give a special thanks to all my friends and family for supporting me and my teammates at battlecode for helping us get there.

 I am now opening the seminar to questions and will also answer some of the questiosn submitted beforehand.

 ## Links and Resources Sent at end of seminar: